 Anonymous complaints will not normally be investigated, please provide full contact details as detailed above.

-It is our intention to resolve your complaint to a satisfactory conclusion within as short a time scale as is reasonably practicable.
-In all instances we aim to keep you fully informed of the action taken and the progress being made.
+It's our intention to resolve your complaint to a satisfactory conclusion within as short a time as possible.
+We aim to keep you fully informed of the action taken, the progress being made and the outcome.

-Following an investigation into your complaint it may be decided by the Council that the noise does not amount to a nuisance.
+Following an investigation into your complaint we may be decide that the noise does not amount to a nuisance.

-If it is decided that a complaint is not actionable by the Council it may still be possible for you to take action by complaining directly to your local magistrates’ court under section 82 of the Environmental Protection Act 1990 or by taking civil action.
+If it's decided that a complaint is not actionable by the Council it may still be possible for you to take action by complaining directly to your local magistrates’ court under section 82 of the Environmental Protection Act 1990 or by taking civil action.